FUSED-Net: Detecting Traffic Signs with Limited Data: Proposed Methodology

 \subsection{Unfrozen Parameters}

-When training deep learning models, it is common practice to `freeze' certain layers, especially when fine-tuning a pre-trained model on a new task \cite{peters2019tunetune}.
-Freezing layers means that the weights of those layers are kept constant during the training process, and only the weights of the unfrozen layers are updated.
-This technique is particularly useful when the new task is similar to the original task the model was trained on, as it helps retain the learned features while allowing the model to adapt to the new task with minimal computational overhead \cite{girshick2014rich, yosinski204how, razavian2014CNN}.

-However, in the context of cross-domain tasks, few-shot traffic sign detection in particular, the target domain (e.g., traffic signs from a specific region or country) can be significantly different from the base domain (e.g., general object detection on datasets like MS COCO) representing unique environmental challenges \cite{he2016deep, chen2019closer, long2015learning}.
-In such cases, freezing layers can be counterproductive, as it limits the model's ability to learn new features that are crucial for accurately detecting and recognizing objects in the target domain.
-The frozen layers may still carry biases and features specific to the base domain, leading to suboptimal performance when the model is applied to the target domain \cite{liu2018rethinking}.
+In deep learning, ``freezing'' certain layers during training is common, especially when fine-tuning pre-trained models on a new task \cite{peters2019tunetune}.
+Freezing keeps the weights of those layers fixed, updating only the unfrozen layers.
+This helps retain learned features while minimizing computational overhead, particularly when the new task is similar to the original task \cite{girshick2014rich, yosinski204how, razavian2014CNN}.
+However, in cross-domain tasks like few-shot traffic sign detection, where the target domain (e.g., region-specific traffic signs) differs significantly from the base domain (e.g., general object detection), freezing layers can hinder performance \cite{he2016deep, chen2019closer, long2015learning}.
+The model may struggle to learn new features essential to the target domain, as frozen layers may carry biases and features from the base domain, reducing detection accuracy \cite{liu2018rethinking}.

 To overcome this limitation, we chose to keep the entire architecture unfrozen during the fine-tuning stage.
 This means that all components of our detector, including the Backbone, Region Proposal Network (RPN), Feature Pyramid Network (FPN), and fully connected layers, are updated during training.
+Given the network with layers $L_1, L_2, \dots, L_n$, unfrozen training updates the weights of all the layers such that $\nabla W_{L_i} \neq 0$ for $i = 1, \dots, n$.
 By allowing every part of the network to adapt, we ensure that the model can learn new, domain-specific features that are essential for detecting traffic signs in different environments.
 This approach contrasts with the conventional method of freezing certain layers and allows our model to better handle the significant differences between the base and target domains.
 As a result, our model demonstrates improved adaptability and accuracy in the target domain.